 Harry Gray approached a UK company at the heart of Birminghams’ Jewellery Quarter to make prototypes of his design.
 This company called Fattorini was established in 1827 and is famous for making prestigious Nurses and Doctors badges.

 Tom Fattorini "Before Covid we had plans to expand our apprentice programme to 2 or 3 more additional places.
 This has now been put on pause until the situation becomes clearer.
 Our current apprentice enameller is on furlough due to Covid."

-A large order of the Nightingale Stars would be shared out to several firms in the Jewellery Quarter and help to create new apprenticeships.
+A large order of the Covid Stars would be shared out to several firms in the Jewellery Quarter and help to create new apprenticeships.